barrowclift/barrowclift.github.io/_posts/2016-09-23-listing-the-little-things.markdown

   - iOS
   - watchOS
 timelocked: true
+excerpt: |
-excerpt: "With fresh versions of Apple operating systems comes loads of new, useful things to discover.
-Come check out some of the little details with me!"
+  With fresh versions of Apple operating systems comes loads of new, useful things to discover.
+Come check out some of the little details with me!
 image: "listing-the-little-things/share-image.jpg"
 ---